pucilpet/gatsby-blog-petteri/content/blog/development/from-prestashop-to-react-performance-analysis.md

 # 30.6.2021 Update

-We worked on the CLS of the product pages (on mobile) with the Blink Cart team and improved the results a lot.
+We worked on the CLS of the product pages (on mobile) with the <a href="https://blink-cart.com" target="_blank">Blink Cart</a> team and improved the results a lot.
 This is the new Google pagespeed result on the mobile (the mobile score was 69 and now we are scoring 79 on the Google pagespeed)

 ![](./images/cls-improved-mobile.jpg)

+Currently I am working on a post in which I will compare the conversion rates between the Prestashop site and the new React site.